Reviewable/fireplan/README.md

 ### Functions

 As security rules grow more complex, you may find yourself repeatedly writing out the same expression snippet in various contexts.
-To cut down on duplication, Firesafe allows you to define functions that can then be "called" from expressions (including other functions).
+To cut down on duplication, Fireplan allows you to define functions that can then be "called" from expressions (including other functions).
 The definitions go into a top-level `functions:` block like this:
 ```yaml
 functions:
   - foo(bar, baz): next.qux == bar || auth.uid == baz